ghost-town/assemble-manifest/README.md

 > Generates JSON and/or YAML manifest files from given source files or directories or source files.

+See some of the "[test manifests](https://github.com/assemble/assemble-manifest/tree/master/test/actual)" generated with this task.

+Use this task to generate:

+* Component manifests
+* jQuery package manifests
+* package.json
+* component.json
+* JSON or YAML formatted list of all files in given directories, sorted by type.

+Or just use it to keep the metadata in your root `.json` files synchronized: `package.json`, `component.json`, `*.jquery.json` etc.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`